MachineITSvcs/Buy-on-Google-for-WooCommerce/README.md

 So hopefully this plugin passes the initial review quickly so that merchants can take advantage of this plugin before the Buy on Google program is shut down.

 <strong>UPDATE: Unfortunately, WordPress Plugin Support did not finish reviewing the plugin until after the Buy on Google program was shut down.
-This repository will remain for reference.</strong>
+This repository will remain for reference, but the plugin should not be considered functional, as I have disabled unlicensed access to the Google application.</strong>

 == This plugin is fully compatible with WordPress Multisite installations, as well as subdirectory installations!
 Best of all, IT DOES NOT REQUIRE ANY CODING KNOWLEDGE! ==